kuzzleio/kuzzle/doc/2/guides/getting-started/6-write-application/index.md

 An application has two phases: `setup` and `runtime`.
 The classes and methods that can be used **depend on the phase the application is in**.

 ::: info
-Calling the [Backend.start](/core/2/some-link) method will start your application and change its state to `started`.
+Calling the [Backend.start](/core/2/some-link) method will start your application and change it's phase to `runtime`.
 :::

 ## Register new features

-When the application is in the `instantiated` state, it exposes methods allowing to **register new features** to Kuzzle, such as:
+When the application is in the `setup` phase, it exposes methods allowing to **register new features** to Kuzzle, such as:
  - `controllers`: extend the API
  - `pipes`: modify the API behavior
  - `hooks`: execute asynchronous processing